ashishbtech/python-learning-journey/Readme.md

 This repository documents my journey of learning **Python** through **CS50's Introduction to Programming with Python**, a course offered by **Harvard University** and taught by **David J. Malan**.

 During this journey, I practiced Python concepts by writing small programs organized by topic and building mini projects along the way.

+> **⚠️ Academic Honesty Note:** In strict adherence to [Harvard's CS50 Academic Honesty Policy](https://cs50.harvard.edu/python/2022/honesty/), the solutions to the official course Problem Sets have **not** been uploaded to this repository.
+This public repo consists solely of my personal practice code, conceptual notes, and independent mini-projects to respect the course's guidelines on academic integrity.

 📅 **Course Completion Time**